Dewberry/pfra-hydromet/README.md

     ```

-2. Run [PM-EventsTable](PM-EventsTable.ipynb) Create runoff time-series events for hydraulic simulation
+2. Run [PM-EventsTable](PM-EventsTable.ipynb) which executes [EventsTable](EventsTable.ipynb) in order to calculate excess rainfall events and [reEventsTable](reEventsTable.ipynb) to perform the stormwater reduction if desired.

     ```
       Inputs:
-        1. Precipitation spreadsheet (calculated in step 1)
-        2. Curve number for the AOI
-        3. NOAA Atlas 14 volume number
+        1. PrecipTable.xlsx from step 1, which contains precipitation frequency tables and the NOAA Atlas 14 volume and region number.
+Note that the volume and region number may also be entered manually.
+        2. Pluvial_Parameters.xlsx metadata file which contains the curve number and information on the stormwater infrastructure.
         4. Storm durations
         5. Filenames and paths for outputs
         6. EventsTable.ipynb